kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## The Compute Curve

-Training GPT-4-class models required thousands of specialized GPUs running for months.
+Training GPT-4-class models required thousands of specialized GPUs running for months
-Training costs now exceed tens of millions of dollars per model.
+Training costs now exceed tens of millions of dollars per model
 Scaling isn't free — it's infrastructure-intensive

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.